blaxx/sling-todo/README.md

 The Pure JSP branch demonstrates a ToDo application written using nothing other than jsps, the page context properties exposed by Sling, and the jsp tags contained in Sling.

+While this branch does not follow particularly good development practices it is a very concrete demonstration of the relationship between resource types and rendering / behavior in Sling.

 ### variant/backingBeansAndServlets

 In this variant logic which lived largely in JSP scriptlets in the variant/pureJsp branch is moved into backing Classes